misterhay/RasMute/README.md

 RasMute
 ========

-A Raspberry Pi, Python, GPIO, and OSC to control a couple of mute channels on a Behringer X32.
+A Raspberry Pi, Python, GPIO, and OSC to control the mute groups on a Behringer X32.